skip to content

 00:39:56 - Dev Agrawal

 Yeah, PowerSync integration.
 Yeah, it does a lot of this kind of thing out of the box.
 This is an area that we're looking at to see if there are ways to simplify it further.
 But basically this is where you would add all your authorization and validation logic.
-But once you have this here, the rest of the app becomes pretty simple.
-Where you have your database, you just run a watch query: select everything from todos where List ID is this List ID.
-Whenever the list ID changes, or whenever anything in the TODOS changes, this query reruns and you get the updated todos here.
-You can run these reactive queries against your local database, and this will always keep your UI or whatever you have in sync with whatever happens.
+Once you have this here, the rest of the app becomes pretty simple.
+You have your database, you just run a watch query: select everything from todos where list ID is this list ID.
+Whenever the list ID changes, or whenever anything in the todos changes, this query reruns and you get the updated todos here.
+You can run these reactive queries against your local database, and this will always keep your UI, or whatever you have, in sync with whatever happens.
 And then you can also write the data.
-So you can just say on the client-side database execute, insert this into todos, and it will happen on the local SQLite table immediately.
-And your UI will also update immediately and then it'll go through that upload data function to your backend.
-If the back end decides to accept that, like it's complete, it's fine, all the authorization and validation passes, then the UI wouldn't change, obviously.
+So you can just say on the client side database.execute, insert this into todos, and it will happen on the local SQLite table immediately.
+Your UI will also update immediately, and then it'll go through that upload data function to your backend.
+If the backend decides to accept that, like it's complete, it's fine, all the authorization and validation pass, then the UI wouldn't change, obviously.

 00:41:31 - Dev Agrawal

-But if the server decides to reject it for any reason, then the next time basically it will be rolled back on the client then.
+But if the server decides to reject it for any reason, then it will be rolled back on the client.

 00:41:43 - Anthony Campolo